Dantoro/project_therapy/ideas/component_specific_ideas/longterm_memory_logic.md

 ## Storage and Memory Footprint

-* SOAP notes are compact compared to raw STM entries; 10 blocks typically consume a few kilobytes.
+* SOAP notes are compact compared to raw STM utterances; 10 blocks typically consume a few kilobytes.
 * Vectors are small (128–256d float arrays).

 ## Why Not Just Use the STM or Clipboard?